 A major breakthrough in the fight to end the abortions came through a pair of local men.
 They understood what Fr.
 Paul Scalia refers to as the power of ‘Truth with Charity.’

 Rather than hatefully attacking the owner of this Center, they loved her.
-In spite of her work, they reached out to her as a child of God—just like all of us with our own flaws and sins.
+In spite of her work, they reached out to her as a child of God.

 The relationship they developed with her opened the door to a possible buyout of the clinic’s assets and real estate—under the condition that the abortion clinic close first.

 This relationship between two courageous men and the owner of the clinic spurred a small group of Catholic entrepreneurs from several parishes in and around Manassas to form a charitable Trust called the BVM Foundation.
 It formed quickly to raise the money for the purchase.

 On September 29, 2015, Feast of St. Michael and the Archangels, the purchase was completed.
 The Holy Spirit certainly has a great sense of timing.